 Option 2: Waiver of deductible if the claim exceeds $10,000

 Option 3: No large loss deductible waiver

-All companies offered her an open perils (all risk) policy for the same price, but it became obvious that in a claim Amanda would get more money—thousands of dollars more, if she took the policy with the lowest waiver of deductible.
+All companies offered an open perils (all risk) policy for the same price, but it became obvious that in a claim Amanda would get more money—thousands of dollars more if they took the policy with the lowest waiver of deductible.

 Always ask whether there is a large loss waiver of deductible clause in the policy because this information can make a major difference in a claim payout.